NYC STEM Camps: Robots, Coding, and More Educational Tech Fun

 New York University campus

 Teens at this camp aren’t just thinking about summer fun and technology.
 They’re thinking future job prospects, or, at least, college.
-Teens at the Digital Media Academy can choose to study 3D modeling and animation, virtual reality and game design, music production, filmmaking, and app development.
+Teens at the Digital Media Academy can choose to study 3D modeling and animation, virtual reality and game design, music production, AI, filmmaking, and app development.
 The Friday showcase invites family and friends to check out final projects.

 Search for more technology options throughout summer and the rest of the year in our Geek Guide.